productbrief/productbrief/_posts/2018-07-22-developer-hub.md

 hidden: false
 ---

-tl;dr: Developer Hub ([www.developerhub.io](https://www.developerhub.io)) is a new product that makes it easy to create documentation in minutes.
+*tl;dr*: Developer Hub ([www.developerhub.io](https://www.developerhub.io)) is a new product that makes it easy to create documentation in minutes.
 It is clean, has core features, and is headed in the right direction.

 # the product: